mr-rampage/api-research/docs/grpc.md

 - Using Vert.x, Kotlin, gRPC
   - Vert.x only works with version 1.25.0 of the gRPC.
 Any version higher would not compile.
   - Java 8+ would require a dependency to "javax.annotation:javax.annotation-api:1.2".
+- IntelliJ flagged the generated code as invalid time to time.
+It could be an issue with the IDE setup.

 ## Conclusions